“My husband done got himself killed.”

 She stared at him for a moment.
 Then her face crumpled and she leaned forward on the couch and held her head in her hands.
 “I didn’t know what else to do!” she cried, as tears rolled down her cheeks.

-Clarence placed a reassuring hand on her back and said, “Mary, listen to me.
+Clarence placed a reassuring hand on the small of her back and said, “Mary, listen to me.
 If you killed him in self-defense, you won’t be held accountable.
 But you need to tell me what happened.”

 “It—It all happened so fast,” she said.
 Then her story came gushing out.

-She couldn’t even remember what she had done wrong to set Mack off.
+She had no idea what she had done wrong to set Mack off.
 He came stumbling through the door that morning, reeking of booze.
 He’d been gone for days.
 Tommy had already left for the lumber mill.
 She took a carton of eggs from the refrigerator.
 That was the last thing she remembered before she came to on the kitchen floor, broken eggs scattered around her, with her housedress rucked up around her waist and Mack passed out naked on their bed.

 The next thing she knew, she was sitting in the rocking chair on the front porch in the freezing cold with a bloody axe in her hands.